 J-1 Visa Waiver Program

-The State 30 (Conrad) J-1 Visa Waiver Program assists non-citizen physicians who are international medical graduates to obtain an H-1B or L-1 visa by waiving the two-year home country residency requirement in exchange for a commitment to practice medicine in a location designated as a health professional shortage area (HPSA).
-The Kansas Department of Health and Environment (KDHE) is the designated state health agency for recommending J-1 Visa waivers to the U.S. State Department when the waiver is in the public interest.
-Kansas can support up to 30 waiver recommendations per Federal Fiscal Year (October 1 through September 30).
+The State 30 (Conrad) J-1 Visa Waiver Program assists non-citizen physicians who are international medical graduates in obtaining an H-1B or L-1 visa by waiving the two-year home country residency requirement in exchange for a commitment to practice medicine in a location designated as a health professional shortage area (HPSA).
+The Kansas Department of Health and Environment (KDHE) is the designated state health agency for recommending J-1 Visa waivers to the U.S. State Department.
+Kansas can support up to 30 waiver recommendations per Federal Fiscal Year, October 1 through September 30.
+For details, see the Kansas J-1 Visa Waiver Program Guidelines (PDF).

 The process of a J-1 visa waiver application and decision making will consist of two phases: